bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 <p></p>
 {% endraw %}

-Note that `else` is not required in the example above: since `Pet` is a sealed class, the compiler knows that it has <em>no subclasses other than `Dog` and `Cat`</em>.
+Note that `else` is not required in the example above: since `Pet` is a sealed class, the compiler knows that it has *no subclasses other than `Dog` and `Cat`*.
 So we can be sure that all cases have been checked and `else` is not needed.
 Incidentally, if you forget to cover some cases, the compiler will report an error and remind you to do it, or resort to `else`.
 For now only classes nested into the sealed class can extend it, but we will later relax this restriction and allow subclasses in the same source file.
 For more details see the [docs](http://kotlinlang.org/docs/reference/classes.html#sealed-classes) .
 ### Annotations require “@”